ropensci/grainchanger/README.md

 ### Create torus

-The `create_torus` function takes as input a square or rectangular landscape and pads it by a specified radius, creating the effect of a torus.
-We developed this function in order to avoid edge effects when testing methods on simulated landscapes (such as those from [NLMR](https://ropensci.github.io/NLMR/)).
+The `create_torus` function takes as input a raster and pads it by a specified radius, creating the effect of a torus.
+We developed this function in order to avoid edge effects when testing methods on simulated rasters (such as those from [NLMR](https://ropensci.github.io/NLMR/)).

 ``` r